hmrc/income-tax-mtd-changelog/README.md

 #### other-deductions-api

 * For version 1.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.

-### 12 May 2023

-The following changes were deployed into sandbox.

-### individuals-income-received-api

-* Added new TAX_YEAR_NOT_ENDED Gov-Test-Scenario to the following endpoints:
-  * Ignore Employment
-  * Unignore Employment
-  * Create and Amend Employment Financial Details

 ### 11 May 2023